nmarghetti/common_env/readme/README_git_guide.md

 ## Basic flow

+You can have a look at this official [documentation](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)

-- Add newly added or modified file (please also have a look at this [documentation](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository))
+- ### Add newly added or modified file

   - Check status and diff to see your changes